The Merge: Ethereum’s Road to Being a Killer App

 The road to the Merge has been a long one.
 As early as 2015, Ethereum developers, namely co-founder Viktalik Buterin, were socializing plans to migrate Ethereum to proof-of-stake.
 While there are certainly numerous underlying technical benefits to proof-of-stake, the overarching impact can be summarized as: energy, security, and speed.

 Mining equipment, typically Graphics Processing Units (GPUs) or Application Specific Integrated Circuits (ASICs), consumes a significant amount of energy.
-It is estimated that the Bitcoin is a digital currency (also called crypto-currency) ...
+It is estimated that the The term "Bitcoin" can either refer to Bitcoin the network, ...
 More network consumes nearly 128 TWh of energy annually and the Ethereum network 83 TWh.
 This level of energy consumption is comparable to that of the entire country of Spain (which used 233 TWh in 2020).
 As mentioned above, proof-of-stake does not require mining equipment; a validator can be run on a common laptop.
 As such, the post-Merge Ethereum architecture allows it to consume approximately 99.95% less energy, which is, “not on the scale of countries, provinces, or even cities, but that of a small town”.

 With the exit of mining comes another benefit, security.
 The cost of running a profitable mining operation is largely prohibitive to the average would-be participant.
 This high cost of entry promotes centralization which poses a threat to the network in the form of a 51% attack.
 This threat is lessened by Ethereum’s migration to proof-of-stake.
 This new model lowers the cost of entry for participation, allowing more participants to join the network which inherently decreases centralization risks (smaller attack surface area).
-Additionally, the cost of a What is a 51% attack?
-An attack in which malicious actors ga...
+Additionally, the cost of a An attack in which malicious actors gain control over 51 per...
 More on proof-of-stake is exponentially higher because of slashing, where the community “could decide to forcibly remove the attacker from the network and destroy their staked ether”.
 Other attacks that Ethereum’s new architecture either neutralizes or mitigates include long-range attacks, short range ‘reorgs’, bouncing & balancing attacks, and avalanche attacks.

 On the day of the Merge, the ecosystem immediately benefits from this newfound energy efficiency, security, and decentralization.
 In the months following the Merge, the Ethereum team will be focused on an upgrade known as sharding, which will vastly improve Ethereum’s speed.
 Today, Ethereum can process roughly 13 transactions per second (TPS).
 This is rather slow, but is mitigated through the use of layer 2 blockchains known as roll-ups.
 A roll-up, like Arbitrum or Optimism, is a chain that helps Ethereum to scale by “rolling-up” transactions in bulk before bringing them to Ethereum for execution.
 Ideally, “if everyone moves to [transacting on] rollups, we will soon have ~3000 TPS”.
 Sharding will push this even further, to an estimated 100,000 TPS.
 This helps to drive down the cost of using the network and may even get transaction fees (gas costs) as low as $0.05.
 Although the Merge will not directly lower fees, it unlocks the ability to do so with sharding, which is expected to commence in 2023.